cdmuir/photosynthesis-diversification/README.md

 # photosynthesis-diversification

-Is photosynthetic capacity associated with diversification of C3 plants?.
-2026. *Eccology Letters*.
+Is photosynthetic capacity associated with diversification of C3 plants?
+2026. *Ecology Letters*.